 Day 6 Brasilia - Campo Grande - Pantanal

 Our destination for today is the Pantanal, home to the highest concentration of wildlife in South America.
 We must first fly to Campo Grande, the gateway to the Pantanal.
 Upon arrival we transfer by road to the Pousada Aguape, situated 160 km (100 miles) from Campo Grande.
 The Aguape Ranch was founded 155 years ago and is still owned by the same family.
 Through the years the farm activities have diversified.
-The Ranch is home for a school, a regional
+The Ranch is home for a regional horse breeder, and a Hyacinth Macaw project, cattle ranching, and now a tourism area with a large variety and quantity of wildlife.

-The Pousada Aguape is equipped with 14 air-conditioned rooms, each with a ceiling fan.
+The Pousada Aguape is equipped with 15 air-conditioned rooms, each with a ceiling fan.
 The pousada has a swimming pool, bar, small gift shop and a restaurant.
 The great diversity of animal species in the region arises from vast differences in habitat.
 Savannah flood plains, dry forests and humid, temperate zones co-exist with grassy plains and scrubby vegetation.
-A total of over 80 mammal, 50 reptile, and 650 bird species have been identified here -
+A total of over 80 mammal, 50 reptile, and 375 bird species have been identified here; however, none of them are indigenous to the area.
+Among the residents are 13 endangered species -- among them jaguar, otter and anteater.

 This afternoon after our arrival we will enjoy an open-vehicle safari.
 Here we are surrounded by nature with palm tree forests, open savanna and riverside terrain.
 The opportunity for wildlife viewing is great -- and we can hope to see anything from giant anteaters and armadillo to bat-eating fox and a plethora of bird species.
 Watch for the Jaribu Stork, Hyacinth Macaw and the Plumbeous Ibis.